Mike Zunino Player Props: Guardians vs. Red Sox

 Mike Zunino At The Plate

-- He has gone deep in two of 18 games played this season, and in 3.1% of his plate appearances.
+- He has hit a long ball in two of 19 games played this year, and in 2.9% of his plate appearances.

-- In three games this season, Zunino has picked up an RBI, with more than one RBI once.
+- In four games this season, Zunino has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.